danielpaz6/Poker-Hand-Evaluator/README.md

 For example, in the first iterate we have 500.850 and it contains Player1, and we are going to intersect it with every non-occupied SidePot, which is the "Main Pot" only.

-Then, in the next iterate280.813 that contains Player3 and Player4 with:
+Then, in the next iterate 280.813 that contains Player3 and Player4 with:
 - Main pot is already occupied, so we won't check it out.
 - Side Pot 1 - There's a match: Both Player3 and Player4 will be in this side pot.
 - Side Pot 2 - There's a match: Both Player3 and Player4 will be in this side pot.